Get involved!

 Spanish Club is just one of BW's cultural clubs on campus and participates in several events throughout the year, including a Day of the Dead celebration.

-At BW you'll find several faith-based organizations, including the Muslim Student Association.
+At BW you will find several faith-based organizations, including the Muslim Student Association.

 Activities